Meetings with an asterisk indicate a discussion about selecting evaluation topics.

 |Nov.
 28, 2000||Agenda||Minutes|

 The purpose of these rules is twofold.
-First, the rules provide a basis for the operations of the Joint Legislative Oversight Committee and the Office of Performance Evaluations in selecting, conducting, and reporting performance evaluations and federal mandate reviews.
+First, the rules provide a basis for the operations of the Joint Legislative Oversight Committee and the Office of Performance Evaluations in selecting, conducting, and reporting performance evaluations.
 Second, the rules serve to inform members of the Legislature, the evaluated agencies, and the general public of the procedures that will be followed in conducting performance evaluations.

 Legislative Council, pursuant to statute, shall appoint the members of the Joint Legislative Oversight Committee.
 Membership on the committee shall be evenly divided between the Senate and House of Representatives, and evenly divided between the two largest political parties represented in the Legislature.
 Legislative Council shall appoint the cochairs of the committee, who shall be from different houses of the Legislature and from different political parties.